Edward Hopper: Influence

+The 2016 anthology In Sunlight or in Shadow was edited by Lawrence Block and contains 17 short stories inspired by Hopper paintings, each by a different author.
+It includes "The Music Room" by Stephen King which was inspired by Room in New York.

 Exhibitions

-In 1980, the show Edward Hopper: The Art and the Artist opened at the Whitney Museum of American Art and visited London, Düsseldorf, and Amsterdam, as well as San Francisco and Chicago.
-For the first time ever, this show presented Hopper's oil paintings together with preparatory studies for those works.
-This was the beginning of Hopper's popularity in Europe and his large worldwide reputation.
+In 1980, the show Edward Hopper: The Art and the Artist opened at the Whitney Museum of American Art and toured to the San Francisco Museum of Modern Art, the Museum of Fine Arts in Boston, the Art Institute of Chicago, the Tate Gallery in London, the Kunsthalle Düsseldorf, and the Stedelijk Museum in Amsterdam.
+It was the first major retrospective to present Hopper's oil paintings alongside his preparatory sketches and drawings.

-In 2004, a large selection of Hopper's paintings toured Europe, visiting Museum Ludwig in Cologne, Germany, and the Tate Modern in London.
-The Tate exhibition became the second most popular in the gallery's history, with 420,000 visitors in the three months it was open.
+In 2004, a large selection of Hopper's paintings toured Europe, visiting the Museum Ludwig in Cologne, Germany, and the Tate Modern in London.
+The Tate exhibition became the second most visited in the gallery's history at the time, with more than 420,000 visitors.

-In 2007, an exhibition focused on the period of Hopper's greatest achievements—from about 1925 to mid-century—and was presented at the Museum of Fine Arts, Boston.
-The exhibit comprised fifty oil paintings, thirty watercolors, and twelve prints, including the favorites Nighthawks, Chop Suey, and Lighthouse and Buildings.
-The exhibition was organized by the Museum of Fine Arts, Boston, the National Gallery of Art, Washington, and the Art Institute of Chicago and sponsored by the global management consulting firm Booz Allen Hamilton.
+In 2007, an exhibition focused on the period of Hopper's greatest achievements—from about 1925 to mid-century—was presented at the Museum of Fine Arts, Boston.
+The show included fifty oil paintings, thirty watercolors, and twelve prints, including Nighthawks, Chop Suey, and Lighthouse and Buildings.
+It was organized by the Museum of Fine Arts, the National Gallery of Art in Washington, and the Art Institute of Chicago.
+The catalog, Edward Hopper, by Carol Troyen, Judith A. Barter, Janet L. Comey, Elliot Bostwick Davis, and Ellen E. Roberts, was published by the Museum of Fine Arts Publishers, 2007 (ISBN 978-0-878-46712-9).

-In 2010, the Fondation de l'Hermitage museum in Lausanne, Switzerland, held an exhibition that covered Hopper's entire career, with works drawn largely from the Whitney Museum in New York City.
-It included paintings, watercolors, etchings, cartoons, posters, as well as some of the preparatory studies for selected paintings.
-The exhibition had previously been seen in Milan and Rome.
-In 2011, The Whitney Museum of American Art held an exhibition called Edward Hopper and His Times.
+In 2010, the Fondation de l'Hermitage in Lausanne, Switzerland, held an exhibition covering Hopper's entire career, with works drawn largely from the Whitney Museum in New York City.
+It included paintings, watercolors, etchings, cartoons, posters, and preparatory studies for selected paintings.
+The exhibition had previously been displayed in Milan and Rome.

-In 2012, an exhibition opened at the Grand Palais in Paris that sought to shed light on the complexity of his masterpieces, which is an indication of the richness of Hopper's oeuvre.
-It was divided chronologically into two main parts: the first section covered Hopper's formative years (1900–1924), comparing his work with that of his contemporaries and art he saw in Paris, which may have influenced him.
-The second section looked at the art of his mature years, from the first paintings emblematic of his personal style, such as House by the Railroad (1924), to his last works.
+In 2012, a major exhibition opened at the Grand Palais in Paris.
+Divided into two parts, it covered Hopper's formative years (1900–1924), with comparisons to his contemporaries and French influences, and his mature style from 1925 onward, featuring works like House by the Railroad.

+From July 25–October 26, 2015, the Carnegie Museum of Art displayed its collection of 17 Hopper works (paintings, drawings and prints) in Carnegie Museum of Art Collects Edward Hopper.

-In 2020, Fondation Beyeler held an exhibition displaying Hopper's art.
-The exhibition focused on Hopper's "iconic representations of the infinite expanse of American landscapes and cityscapes".
-This aspect has rarely been referred to in exhibitions, yet it is a key ingredient to understanding Hopper's work.
+In 2020, the Fondation Beyeler in Switzerland staged an exhibition emphasizing Hopper's representations of American landscapes and cityscapes, curated in collaboration with the Whitney Museum.

+In 2020-2021 The Phillips Collection exhibited Hopper in Paris: Selections from the Whitney Museum of American Art, focusing on works created during Hopper’s time in Paris.

-From 2022 to 2023, his work was featured at the Whitney Museum in New York City, in an exhibition was entitled, "Edward Hopper's New York".
+From 2022 to 2023, the Whitney Museum mounted Edward Hopper's New York, which explored the artist's relationship with the city he called home for nearly sixty years.